Skip to main content

 • Two-bedroom apartments: $2,200 to $3,500+

 The wide price range reflects the variety of housing options available.
-You’ll find everything from converted historic buildings with unique character features to brand-new high-rises with resort-style amenities.
+You’ll find everything from converted historic buildings with unique character to brand-new high-rises with resort-style amenities.
 Some buildings offer more basic finishes at lower price points, while others feature granite countertops, stainless steel appliances, and floor-to-ceiling windows with stunning city views.

 What Amenities Should You Look For in a Dallas Apartment?